temirov/ctx/PRD.md

 - **File Traversal:**
     - Recursively traverse the directory to find all files.
 - **Filtering:**
-    - Check each file’s path against the glob patterns from `.contentignore` using full Git‑ignore semantics.
+    - Check each file’s path against the glob patterns from `.ignore` using full Git‑ignore semantics.
     - Additionally, if `-e` is provided, skip files under the `<root>/<exclusionFolder>` directory when that folder is in the working directory.
 - **Output:**